BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 SPECIFICATION : a.)
 To identify lane-line pixels and fit their positions with a polynomial

-1. Divide the image into `n` horizontal strips (steps) of equal height.
-2. For each step, take a count of all the pixels at each x-value within the step window using a histogram generated from `np.sum`.
-3. Smoothen the histogram using `scipy.signal.medfilt`.
-4. Find the peaks in the left and right halves (one half for each lane line) histogram using `signal.find_peaks_swt`.
-5. Get (add to our collection of lane line pixels) the pixels in that horizontal strip that have x coordinates close to the two peak x coordinates.
+Divide the image into `n` horizontal strips (steps) of equal height.For each step, take a count of all the pixels at each x-value within the step window using a histogram generated from `np.sum` and smoothen the histogram.Find the peaks in the left and right halves (one half for each lane line) histogram.Get (add to our collection of lane line pixels) the pixels in that horizontal strip that have x coordinates close to the two peak x coordinates.

 b.)
 Fit positions of lane-line pixels with a polynomial

-1. Fit a second order polynomial to each lane line using `np.polyfit`.
+Fit a second order polynomial to each lane line using `np.polyfit`.
+Example plot Polynomial fitted to birds-eye-view image.
-2. Example plot

-Polynomial fitted to birds-eye-view image.
 Polynomial drawn on image using  `draw_polyline`.
 ![image7](./output_images/fit-lanelines-with-poly.png)